Skip to main content

 MongoDB Replica Set

-tiCrypt requires MongoDB to be configured as a replica set.
-If this was not handled by the installer, see MongoDB Setup for instructions on configuring a single-node or multi-node replica set.
+tiCrypt requires MongoDB to be configured as a replica set (as noted in the Pre-Installation Checklist).
+If the replica set was not initialized during MongoDB setup, see MongoDB Setup for instructions on configuring a single-node or multi-node replica set.

 TLS Certificates